 What do cancer stem cells (CSCs) have to do with vitamin C?
 No opinion stated here just look to the evidence.
 A recent study published in the journal OncoTarget helps to identify the connection between vitamin C and cancer stem cells.

 This is the seventh article of a seven-part series by Nathan Goodyear, MD at An Oasis of Healing detailing the evidence and scientific studies of intravenous high dose vitamin C and the effect it has on cancer.
-If you missed the last article, you can visit here to get caught up or go here to our blog page and read all the articles in this important series.

 In this study, vitamin C was found to induce oxidative stress and inhibit glycolysis (cell energy production using glucose) via the inhibition of GAPDH in cancer cells.
 This may not sound like anything new or exciting, as I highlighted this mechanism in a previous blog post, but cancer, metabolically speaking, has backed itself into a metabolic corner because of its metabolic inflexibility.

 Most view cancer as metabolically advantaged over healthy cells, but the exact opposite is true.
 Healthy cells retain the metabolic flexibility to switch from glucose to protein, or even better fats, as the primary source of energy production as dictated by the environment.

 This metabolic flexibility is found in the use of the oxidative phosphorylation pathway (the Kreb’s cycle and the electron transport chain).
 Cancer cells without stem activity lack this metabolic flexibility, thus limiting a cancer cells ability to adapt to changing nutrient sources.